apiaryio/apiaryio.github.com/_posts/2015-05-04-The-Role-of-the-API-Designer.md

 The API Designer focuses on the following:

-- Best practices and patterns for modern API design and Developer Experience.
+- Best practices and patterns for modern API design and Developer Experience
-- Understanding the business vision, value for a well-scoped business domain, and translating it to a great API Design.
+- Understanding the business vision, value for a well-scoped business domain, and translating it to a great API Design
-- Acting like a consumer and tightening the consumer feedback loop by facilitating feedback sessions with target API consumers as part of the API design process.
+- Acting like a consumer and tightening the consumer feedback loop by facilitating feedback sessions with target API consumers as part of the API design process
-- Introducing modern API tooling and design practices into the Enterprise.
+- Introducing modern API tooling and design practices into the Enterprise
-- Contributing to best-in-class documentation, tutorials, code libraries and sample code.
+- Contributing to best-in-class documentation, tutorials, code libraries and sample code
-- Working with API Developers to navigate and overcome the constraints of the legacy architecture.
+- Working with API Developers to navigate and overcome the constraints of the legacy architecture

 If done right, you will be the standard bearer for APIs in your company.
 If you’re a believer in the power of APIs like I am, getting this right means you’ll have a significant impact on the business.